aplteam/Cider/docs/Cider-User-Guide.md

 #### Global configuration

-Cider may have a global configuration file that can be used to define settings that effect _all_ projects.
-It's name is `config.json`.
+Cider may have a global configuration file that can be used to define settings that affect _all_ projects.
+Its name is `config.json`.

-This file, if it exists, it situated in a folder `.cider` that lives in the user's home folder on all platforms.
-For example, for a user JohnDoe the path would be `C:\Users\JohnDoe\.cider` on Windows, on Linux it would be `/home/JohnDoe/.cider`, and on the Mac it would be `/Users/JohnDoe/.cider`.
+This file, if it exists, is situated in a folder `.cider` that lives in the user's home folder on all platforms.
+For example, for a user JohnDoe, the path would be `C:\Users\JohnDoe\.cider` on Windows, on Linux it would be `/home/JohnDoe/.cider`, and on the Mac, it would be `/Users/JohnDoe/.cider`.

-This folder does not only host the global config file, it's also the place where the file with alias definitions (`aliase.txt`) is saved as well as the file `cider.config.template` which is used as a template (hence the name) whenever a new project is created.
+This folder does not only host the global config file, it's also the place where the file with alias definitions (`aliases.txt`) is saved as well as the file `cider.config.template` which is used as a template (hence the name) whenever a new project is created.

 ##### AskForDirChange

 You may define `AskForDirChange` and assign one of the following values:

-* 0 = Don't do anything at all regarding the current directory
+0 = Don't do anything at all regarding the current directory<br>
-* 1 = Change the current directory
+1 = If it's the first project in the current WS then change the directory<br>
-* 2 = Ask the user whether she wants to change the current directory
+2 = If it's the first project in the current WS then ask the user whether she wants to change the current directory

-If `AskForDirChange` is not defined then it defaults to 1.
+If no such value is defined then Cider behaves as if it is defined with the value 1.

 Note that this happens only for the first project in the current WS.